LTS5/connectomeviewer/doc/users/installation.rst

 downloading of sources, and compilation is automated by a sh-script.
 Take first a look at the respective scripts in order to understand what they do.

-* Download the `installation script <http://github.com/unidesigner/connectomeviewer/raw/development/scripts/install_cviewer_ubuntu.sh>`_ (Ubuntu 9.10 or higher / Fedora 11 or higher supported)
+* Download the `installation script <https://github.com/unidesigner/connectomeviewer/tree/master/scripts>`_ (Ubuntu / Fedora 11 or higher supported)

 * You need to make the installation file executable::